 Yogyakarta is well-known for its cultural heritage and traditional arts.
 It is recognized as Indonesia’s cultural hub and is also the country’s batik capital.
 Batik is an ancient fabric wax-resist dyeing tradition in Java Indonesia.
 Aside from that, it is also famous for nasi gudeg, which is a must-try Javanese dish.

-To reach Yogyakarta if you’re coming from Java, the modes of transportation include train, bus, and driving.
-The most recommended option is to board the train with a travel time of more than six hours.
-The cheapest option is to ride a bus but it would take you more than 15 hours to reach your destination.
+To reach Yogyakarta, if you’re coming from Java, the modes of transportation include train, plane, bus, and driving.
+The most recommended option is to board the train with a travel time of more than 7 hours.
+The cheapest option is to ride a bus, but it would take approximately 10 hours.
+Flying would be the fastest, 1 hour.

 Things to do in Yogyakarta

-- Borobudur Temple – enjoy a sunrise visit with stop at Merapi Volcano and Prambanan or do the sunrise from Setumbu Hill
+- Borobudur Temple – enjoy a sunrise visit with stops at Merapi Volcano and Prambanan or do the sunrise from Setumbu Hill

 - The Taman Sari